Lotus Elise GT1: Bitter GT1

 One Bitter GT1 has survived to this day, which is still currently in the ownership of the Hezemans family.
 The car has been restored to its original 1998 specification by NASCAR Whelen Euro Series team Hendriks Motorsport and was shaken down in January 2021 at TT Circuit Assen by Toine's son Loris Hezemans.
+The second Bitter GT1 has been rebuilt as a Lotus Elise GT1.